Tony Ferlisi, Executive Director

 Bryce brings to MBT a blend of cycling experience and a background in sustainable trail development and land use.
-In addition to accomplishing training for both Wilderness First Responder/EMT and IMBA “Level II” certified Mountain Bike Instructor, Bryce completed his studies to become a Bicycle Technician at the United Bicycle institute, which qualifies him for his “day job” as Shop Manager at Peaked Sports.
+In addition to accomplishing training for both Wilderness First Responder/EMT and IMBA “Level II” certified Mountain Bike Instructor, Bryce completed his studies to become a Bicycle Technician at the United Bicycle Institute, which qualifies him for his “day job” as Shop Manager at Peaked Sports.
 He’s also completed several graduate-level GIS courses.
 In addition to previously serving as MBT’s Treasurer, Bryce brings to the organization his experience in both the outdoor education/recreation industry and working relationships with BLM, USFS, and National Parks.

-Todd Warden, Treasurer
+Todd Warden, Vice President

 Ryan’s passion for mountain biking started around age eight when he got a bright green Diamondback mountain bike that weighed twice as much as he did.
 Growing up biking in the Santa Cruz Mountains of California gave him an appreciation for epic single-track rides that has driven him to explore trails around the world.
 Ryan’s love for adventure has taken him to over 50 countries to work, live, and play, spending multiple years in Africa and Latin America.
 He holds an International MBA degree, a MA in Global Finance & Trade, and a BA degree in Spanish.
 His work endeavors include managing an ecotourism lodge in Costa Rica, starting socially oriented telecommunications businesses in four African countries, owning and operating a snowcat skiing business, and working as a helicopter ski guide.
 These days, Ryan oversees Snow King Ski Area and has his hands full raising twin girls and their older brother, who at age four is tearing up the trails of Jackson on his first pedal bike.

-Dr. Richard “Dick” Weinbrandt is an independent consultant with over 35 years of petroleum industry experience, primarily in the areas of reservoir description, numerical simulation and the development of application of enhanced oil recovery processes.
-He received his Ph.D. in Petroleum Engineering from Stanford University following B.S. and M.S. degrees in Mechanical Engineering at the University of California at Berkeley.
+Dr. Richard “Dick” Weinbrandt is an independent consultant with over 35 years of petroleum industry experience, primarily in the areas of reservoir description, numerical simulation and the development of the application of enhanced oil recovery processes.
+He received his Ph.D. in Petroleum Engineering from Stanford University following B.S. and M.S. degrees in Mechanical Engineering from the University of California at Berkeley.
 Dick is the owner of Peaked Sports in Driggs, where his love of athletic endeavors allows him to sponsor area athletes in multiple disciplines, including mountain bike racing.